 A recent study conducted by researchers at the University of Maryland and U.S. Department of Agriculture (USDA) found that pollen collected by honeybees was contaminated with a toxic mix of pesticides and fungicides.

 As reported in the study, Recent research is uncovering diverse sub-lethal effects of pesticides on bees.
 Even at low levels, pesticides and fungicides have been linked to foraging and navigational disruptions, immune suppression and learning/memory disorders in bees.

 Researchers found 35 different pesticides in pollen including oxadiazines, neonicotinoids, carbamates, cyclodienes, formamidines, organophosphates, and pyrethroids.
-Pollen samples contained an average of nine different agricultural pesticides and fungicides, and as many as 21 in one case.
-Researchers most frequently found fungicides in pollen samples, particularly chlorothanlonil, which is a broad spectrum fungicide ubiquitously used on apples and other crops.
+Pollen samples contained an average of nine different agricultural pesticides and fungicides and as many as 21 in one case.
+Researchers most frequently found fungicides in pollen samples, particularly chlorothalonil, which is a broad-spectrum fungicide ubiquitously used on apples and other crops.

 Neonicotinoids are also used in planting corn and some other crops.

 Neonicotinoids are used to coat corn seeds and new seeders disperse the pesticide into the air.
 There is considerable anecdotal evidence pointing to the correlation between the planting of corn and bee death.
 Here are three examples from Ontario, Canada.

 Beekeeper Dave Schuit lost 600 hives this year and a total of 37 million bees.
 As explained by Schuit, “once the corn started to get planted our bees died by the millions.”